emw7/utility/figlet/README.md

 These are the steps to follow to do a minimal installation:
 - Copy `figlet.sh` file to `/usr/local/bin`.
 - Make both `figlet.sh` file executable.
-- From the source directory, runs `./build-image.sh` (ont-time step) to create the figlet docker image.
+- From the source directory, runs `./build-image.sh` (one-time step) to create the figlet docker image.
 That assumes that `build-image.sh` into the source directoy is executable.

 ## Do not install at all